Summation and the Poisson formula: the Formalism of the Poisson Formula

-Furthermore, all the identities enumerated in Prop.~\ref{FPSF} are valid for the extended operators. \end{prop} \begin{proof} Properties (i) and (ii) of $\dot{}{}:F_e\times F\to\C$ listed above, combined with the last assertion of Prop.~\ref{FPSF}, prove this statement. \end{proof} \end{rem} By the above Proposition, $T_Bu$ has been defined for all $u\in\sx^*$.
-Our next goal, theorem \ref{breakup} below, is to prove the validity of (\ref{tdfn}) for $u\in\sx^*$.
+By Proposition \ref{FPSF2}, $T_Bu$ has been defined for all $u\in\sx^*$.
+Our next goal, Theorem \ref{breakup} below, is to prove the validity of (\ref{tdfn}) for $u\in\sx^*$.
 For this purpose, we first give meaning to the $\g$-th term in (\ref{tdfn}) for every distribution $u$ on $X$ in the standard manner.

 In order to obtain the formula

 for all $\g\in\G,f\in\sx$ and all test functions $\phi\in\test(X\times X')$, we define $I_{\g}\phi\in\test(X)$ by

 For a distribution $u$ on $X$ we define the distribution $u_{\g}$ on $X\times X'$ by